 But when you can get someone else to talk about your launch—you should!
 Yes, sometimes you may have to pay people to review your product, but again, using existing relationships and research should also turn up plenty of free opportunities.
-There are so many blogs, magazines, newspapers, YouTube Channels, etc. A few of those leads are bound to work out.
+There are so many blogs, magazines, newspapers, YouTube Channels, etc. A few of those leads are likely to respond and participate.

 A client and I recently talked about this because she's launching soon.
 (Can't divulge yet, but it's gonna be cool!)
 She thought she would have to pay for people to review or talk about her product, but I named a handful of people in just a few minutes who would do it for free.
 Just put your thinking cap on, and I bet you'll come up with your own list too.

 Tip: We often want to target the Oprah's of the world so we can make it to the top faster, but these folks are just plain hard to reach.
 Find people with a few thousand followers, or depending on your product, up to 100K followers.
-Sometimes people get contacted very little so they're happy to participate.
-But often the "littler guys" rarely get contacted, would love to participated, and have a few thousand have very engaged fans who would love to hear about your product.
+Sometimes those with bigger reputations get contacted very little so they're happy to participate.
+But often the "littler guys" rarely get contacted, would love to participate, and have a few thousand have very engaged fans who would love to hear about your product.

 Idea 1: Facebook Groups